SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Duration: 1:00:00

 ### Setup/Configure Dependency Services
-#### Activate SAP Data Quality Management service in BTP **(optional)**

 One of our iflows that we are going to deploy is invoking the SAP Data Quality Management service (DQM) to check and cleanse address data in the BusinessPartner events.
 For the flow to work properly, you will need a working DQM service subscription so you can configure your iflow with this.
+For completing this section, you have two options:

+#### A) Use DQM service credentials provided by us during the workshop

+SAP is providing us with a credentials for a SAP owned DQM service instance.
+We will hand out the token and connectivity details to our DQM service, which can use instead.

+#### B) Alternative: Activate your own SAP Data Quality Management service in BTP

+> aside negative
+> Please note that if you want to proceed down this route, it may take some time to complete, so you may want to complete this in your own time after the workshop.

-The good news, if you don't have one already, you can use a free tier subscription for this purpose.
+The good news, if you don't have a DQM subscription already or are not using our instance, then you can use a free tier subscription for this purpose.
 Please follow along the steps in this [blog post](https://blogs.sap.com/2022/02/15/getting-started-with-sap-data-quality-management-microservices-for-location-data-btp-free-tier/) by Hozumi Nakano to active the service.

 Additionally, you will have to create a service instance and a service key to be configured with your integration flow later.
 Follow [these steps](https://developers.sap.com/tutorials/btp-sdm-gwi-create-serviceinstance.html) to create a service instance and key.<br>
 Take a note of the URL and user credentials once you've activated the service.<BR>
 <!-- TODO specify which URL to be taken. -->

-#### Alternative: Use DQM service credentials provided by us during the workshop

-We will hand out the token and connectivity details to our DQM service, which can use instead.

 ### Setup/configure SAP AEM broker service

 > aside negative
-> **You can skip over this step if you have used the CI/CD tool to automate the configuration in the previous step.**
+> **You can skip over this step for configuring the AEM queues if you have used the CI/CD tool in section 5 to automate the configuration in the previous step.
+Resume with the Integration Suite flow configuration next.**

 In this section we will create the required input queues for your integration flows.
 - Go to Cluster Manager -> {your service} -> Manage -> Queues - to open the Broker UI
 ![AEM Console](img/AEMCloudConsoleSelectClusterManager.png)